satellair/git101/README.md

 then you can use `git config --list` to check your settings.
 ## First commit
-you can check status of your repo by using:
+You can check status of your repo by using:
 ```
 git status
 ```

-You can commit 2 your repo by using:
+If you want to commit to local repo, using this command:
 ```
 git commit -m "your comment for commit here"
 ```